 Is the enemy coming against you right now, lying to you and accusing you?
 Are Pharisees sitting in their seat of judgment against you, self-righteous and accusing you without even knowing you?
 If so, you're dealing with the Pharisee spirit.

-If so, I want to show you from Jesus’ example how to handle the lies of the Pharisees.
+Today, I want to show you from Jesus' example how to handle the lies of the Pharisees.

 It's all based on John chapter 8, a chapter which clearly reveals 10 lies the Pharisee spirit will tell you … and how you can beat those lies like Jesus did.